AwaisOem/MMA_API/README.md

-# Awesome Project Build with TypeORM
+# MMA API Build with TypeORM
+contains Crud and some more operations
 Steps to run this project:

 1. Run `npm i` command